Changes to Obamacare in 2019 and the Effect on the Premium Tax Credit

 Additionally, changes to previous rules now allow short-term plans to compete with ACA-approved coverage.

 The Individual Mandate Penalty

 Taxpayers are still obligated to carry health insurance, either through their employers, through the ACA Exchange, or by independently selecting and paying for their own ACA-compliant plans.
 But they no longer have to pay a financial penalty if they don’t beginning in 2019, thanks to 2018’s Tax Cuts and Jobs Act (TCJA).

 This change went into effect on Jan.
 1, 2019, and it's bound to have some impact on the ACA, but definitive data won't be available until year's end.

-At least a portion of taxpayers were expected to stop paying for insurance in 2019 because they were only doing so to avoid the tax penalty.
+At least a portion of taxpayers was expected to stop paying for insurance in 2019 because they were only doing so to avoid the tax penalty.
 Others might change over to the short-term limited duration health plans that can now expand to compete with ACA coverage.

 Not only will the federal government lose those penalty dollars—about 4 million taxpayers were hit with the individual mandate penalty in 2016 alone—but ACA Exchange insurers made adjustments to compensate for the expected lost revenue.